zhound420/rabbitmq/README.md

 The integration of the RabbitMQ toolkit with the SuperAGI codebase opens up a wide range of possibilities for enhancing AI capabilities:

 - **Collaborative Problem Solving:** Multiple AI agents can work together, leveraging their specialized knowledge or capabilities to solve complex problems.
-- **Multi LLM collaboration:** Agents could be of combination of OpenAI and opensource models.
+- **Multi LLM collaboration:** Agents could be a combination of OpenAI and opensource models.

 ## Future Improvements